 On June 18th, PBM received a letter from the BCEAO in response to the document submitted April 4th.
 Kevin Jardine, Associate Deputy Minister, EAO replied with "Thank you for the letter dated April 4, 2019.
 I have reviewed and am responding to your initial draft Supplemental Application Information Requirements submitted in response to the Section 17(3)(c)(iii) Order issued by the Ministers under the Environmental Assessment Act on July 7, 2015.
-While I appreciate the opportunity to review an early draft, the content of this version of the draft SAIR does not appear substantially different from the version provided on December 23, 2015, which was found to not contain the information requirements set out in the Ministers' Order.
-Below I have provided some additional detail as to why the draft SAIR is not adequate".
-He provided some additional details on responding to certain sections of the Section 17 Order.
-He also stated "In order for the EAO to complete the further assessment of Morrison Mine, the EAO requires that a revised draft SAIR that materially addresses the requirements in the Ministers' Order be submitted by September 3, 2019."
+While I appreciate the opportunity to review an early draft, the content of this version of the draft SAIR does not appear substantially different from the version provided on December 23, 2015, which was found to not contain the information requirements set out in the Ministers' Order.".
 As stated in our covering letter, PBM was expecting that the document submitted would not be considered acceptable by the EAO, but would start the discussion on what is required.
+The full letter is available at: